Hyland (band)

-Hyland was an American Christian rock band originating from Minneapolis, Minnesota.
+Hyland is an American Christian rock band originating from Minneapolis, Minnesota.
 The band released two EPs independently before signing to Tooth & Nail Records on October 25, 2010.
 Their debut album was released on May 3, 2011.

 Formation (2006-2009)

 Hyland formed in 2006 in Minneapolis, Minnesota as a local Christian pop rock band.
 Hyland gained local attention as they traveled the state of Minnesota, and eventually the United States, and performed at local clubs and various scenes, including performing at U.S. festivals (Lifest, Sonshine, etc.), and winning a music tournament at Club 3 Degrees, which is described by the awarding organization as "nationally recognized."

 During that time, Hyland released their first two EPs independently.
 Polyphonic Telegraph No. 1 was released on July 22, 2008 and Quotients was released on May 13, 2009.

 Record deal (2010)

 On October 25, 2010, Tooth & Nail Records added Hyland to their artist roster.
 According to lead vocalist Jon Lewis, the band was preparing songs for their third independent release when musician/producer Aaron Sprinkle contacted the band and requested a personal pitch to Tooth & Nail.
 The request came following the discovery of the band by Sprinkle after one of his interns accidentally left one of Hyland's song samples on Sprinkle's computer without closing the program before leaving for the night.
 According to the band, the record label was "blown away" by Hyland's live performance and strong original songs.

 After the signing, Aaron Sprinkle agreed to produce the band's debut album, Weights & Measures, which was released on May 3, 2011.
 The album was mixed by JR McNeely.